 Figure 3.
-Time series of observed Chinook salmon mass from the Tengu derby (blue) and WDFW surveys (red) from 1970-2014, including fits from the multivariate random walk model for both time series (dashed lines).
+Time series of observed Chinook salmon mass from WDFW surveys (red) from 1970-2014 and the Tengu derby (blue) , including fits from the multivariate random walk model for both time series (dashed lines).
 Note the difference in the period of record compared to Fig. 2.